Skip to content

 Chargeback disputes

-If an inquiry dispute remains unresolved after the 21-day timeframe, the dispute automatically escalates to a chargeback dispute.
-Stripe withholds the disputed funds and the associated dispute fee from your account for this payment until the dispute is resolved.
+If an inquiry dispute remains unresolved after the 21 calendar day timeframe, the dispute automatically escalates to a chargeback dispute.
+At this point, Stripe withholds the disputed funds and the associated dispute fee from your account for this payment until the dispute is resolved.

-During the chargeback dispute stage, you can counter disputes by submitting evidence to Klarna, either in the Stripe Dashboard or with the API.
-Starting from the chargeback dispute creation date, you have to submit evidence by the deadline displayed on the Dashboard.
-If you choose to counter the dispute by submitting evidence, Klarna will evaluate your response to decide the outcome of the dispute.
+During the chargeback dispute stage, you can counter disputes by submitting evidence to Klarna, either in the Dashboard or with the API.
+You need to submit evidence by the deadline displayed in the Dashboard or evidence_due_by for API users.

 • If you lose the dispute, Stripe debits the withheld funds, including the associated dispute fee.
 Klarna then returns the disputed amount to the customer.